vbss-io/vbss-translator/README.md

 - Browser language: pt-BR
 - Default language: en

-The app will automatically use Portuguese as default if not provided or browser language not available.
+The app will automatically use English as default if not provided or browser language not available.

 ### Persisting the Selected Language